Brinda-B/web-scraper-pipeline-system/README.md

 ## Overview

-A Python-based web scraping and data pipeline system that extracts quote data from a website, processes it, and stores it in PostgreSQL for analysis and retrieval.
+A Python-based web scraping and data pipeline system that extracts quote data from a website, processes it, and stores it in PostgreSQL.
+The system also exposes the data through a FastAPI REST API for retrieval and automation.

+---

 ## Features

 - Web scraping using Requests and BeautifulSoup
-- Multi-page scraping with pagination
+- Multi-page scraping with pagination support
 - PostgreSQL database integration
-- Duplicate prevention
+- Duplicate record prevention
-- Logging support
+- Logging system for debugging and monitoring
-- Modular project structure
+- REST API using FastAPI
+- API-triggered scraping pipeline

+---

 ## Technologies Used

 - Python
+- FastAPI
+- Uvicorn
 - Requests
 - BeautifulSoup4
 - PostgreSQL
 - psycopg2

+---

 ## Project Structure